Australian Voters Reject Greater Indigenous Rights - UrduPoint

 "We did everything we could and we will come back from this," he said.

-More than 230 years since the first British penal ships anchored in Sydney, Prime Minister Anthony Albanese proposed the reforms as a step towards racial reconciliation.
+More than 230 years since the first British penal ships anchored in Sydney, Albanese had championed the reforms as a step towards racial reconciliation.

 Polls have consistently shown that voters -- most of whom are white -- rank Indigenous issues far down their list of political priorities.